 The question of “Where do I file?” is more easily answered.
 Filing for divorce in California requires the preparation of several documents and a filing fee.
 The required documents are a Petition for Dissolution of Marriage, a Summons and if the parties have children, an additional form called the Declaration Under Uniform Child Custody Jurisdiction and Enforcement Act or “UCCJEA”.
 In short, the UCCJEA is a uniform act that grants the court of the “home state” of a child exclusive jurisdiction for issues of child custody.
 All of these documents listed above must be completed and delivered to the clerk of the family law court, with two copies, and the required fees.

 However, simply filing a Petition for Dissolution will not grant either party rights to child custody, child visitation, child support, spousal support or divide any property rights.
 A party seeking to have any of the above issues must file a motion with the California court specifically seeking the requested relief.

 Another serious issue to consider is the numerous tactical issues that affect the timing of a person filing a California Petition for Dissolution.
 These can range from specific issues regarding a determination of child custody and the best interests of the children to issues of property control.
 For example, by filing a California Petition for Dissolution and serving the required documents on your spouse, there are financial restraining orders that prohibit your spouse from transferring property, encumbering property or changing beneficiary designations without your consent.

-At Beck Law P.C., our family law attorneys are compassionate to your concerns and are here to assist you every step of the way.
+At Santa Rosa Attorney, our family law attorneys are compassionate to your concerns and are here to assist you every step of the way.